 It can be tough to get SoundCloud plays out there, especially for new artists.
-That’s the way it is in the music industry, it seems like no one wants to listen to you …Until everyone wants to listen to you!
-SoundCloud gives you the opportunity to push people to listen to you using digital marketing, and a hack from us.
-Let’s look at how to get more plays on SoundCloud quicker, and build your audience.
+That’s the way it has always been in the music industry, it seems like no one wants to listen to you …until everyone wants to listen to you!

 A tweet like that can get SoundCloud plays in two ways:

 Doing this on every social platform, including a place on your website, will build and build and build your SoundCloud plays as you direct people to your account.

 This will also be a great time to buy some Twitter retweets from us.
 Pushing your tweets, which contain your pushes to SoundCloud and SoundCloud tracks, will help you reach a wider audience thanks to social proof.

 And that’s not a theory, that’s something we actually found out in a test of our services.
 Read on Medium how we tested impressions for a trending hashtag and got more impressions for it through our retweet service.
 This can apply directly to your music and expose you to even more people who will become your fans.

 Sorry, but you can’t get all of your SoundCloud promotion done for free and get SoundCloud plays.
 You get mad when promoters think that you should play for free, and to get anywhere on SoundCloud you’ll need to spend a little.

 Free accounts work great to get you started, and can be used during the point above.
 But once you have things moving along it’s time to move your account along too!
 You can choose Pro: